How to Encourage the Wives of

 Wives of pastors are often asked to be involved, even take charge, of various ministries at the Church.

-And while everyone else is demanding that she and her children live to an impossibly high standard, she can be unbelievably stressed and over-worked --- and
+And while everyone else is demanding that she and her children live to an impossibly high standard, she can be unbelievably stressed and over-worked, she can reach a state of where she feels helpless, unable to cope, overwhelmed, even embarrassed or humiliated.

 Burnout happens.
 We hear that pastors sometimes get it.